inthepocket/cookie-though/docs/config.md

 ### cookiePreferenceKey

-This is an an optional string that allows the developer to define under what key the cookie is stored that holds the user preferences.
+This is an an optional string that allows the developer to specify the name of the cookie that stores the user preferences.

 ### header